-A new shorter cut to finding goods such as groceries and services like eating places, salons across Kampala using a mobile phone has been discovered.
+A new shorter cut to finding goods such as groceries and services like eating places, recipe salons across Kampala using a mobile phone has been discovered.
 It is called Panya.
 It uses the already popular Facebook application to enable you to find services around town simply by typing a number.

 For many users of Facebook, Panya comes across as just another person you may stumble upon and wish to say Hi! using Facebook messenger.
 By sending a message to Panya, you’re ushered to a range of service providers who are on the ready to deliver goods and services at a place of your convenience or if you choose to reach them, with prior information about their services.